zhoubolei/CAM/README.md

 generate_bbox
 ```

 The demo video of what the CNN is looking is [here](https://www.youtube.com/watch?v=fZvOy0VXWAI).
 The reimplementation in tensorflow is [here](https://github.com/jazzsaxmafia/Weakly_detector).
+The pycaffe wrapper of CAM is reimplemented at [here](https://github.com/gcucurull/CAM-Python).

 ### Reference:
 ```